 Because it encompasses a range of marketing techniques in itself, from the humble press release to brand awareness events and full-scale campaigns, it often appears to straddle the boundaries of inbound and outbound marketing.

 The world of marketing is one that is continuously evolving, expanding and changing.
 There are now more ways to market a business, product or service than ever before, such as social media, blog content and online advertising.
-This has given rise to a differentiation in inbound marketing vs outbound marketing.
+This has given rise to a differentiation in inbound and outbound marketing.

 What is inbound marketing?

 Inbound marketing refers to the method of pulling customers and visitors in, as opposed to giving out something to them.

 This marketing approach is most frequently used on digital channels and will pull customers ‘in’ by using captivating and strategically written content.

 Inbound marketing focuses on increasing traffic to a particular digital destination as well as optimising engagement and sparking conversations through promotional efforts.

 What are some examples of inbound marketing?

 Four of the main inbound marketing strategies are as follows: